-times per year.
-To replace the cylinder: ☐ Use the metal tool provided by the manufacturer to remove the trap. ☐ Insert it into the trap, gently pulling it out using a back-and-forth motion.
-Drain any excess liquids from the cylinder down the drain; discard in an appropriate manner. ☐ With the trap removed, pour a bucket of (preferably) hot water down the drain to flush any sediment in the line.
-Insert a new trap, add about 12 ounces of water, and fill with 3 ounces of sealant.

-☐ For some manufacturers, the trap cannot be replaced and the trap needs to be taken apart and cleaned.
+- Use the metal tool provided by the manufacturer to remove the trap. - Insert it into the trap, gently pulling it out using a back-and-forth motion. - Drain any excess liquids from the cylinder down the drain; discard in an appropriate manner. - □ With the trap removed, pour a bucket of (preferably) hot water down the drain to flush any sediment in the line. - Insert a new trap, add about 12 ounces of water, and fill with 3 ounces of sealant. - □ For some manufacturers, the trap cannot be replaced and the trap needs to be taken apart and cleaned.